metadriverse/metadrive/documentation/source/env_config.rst

 #################

     - :code:`traffic_density` (float): Vehicle number per 10 meter, aiming to adjust the number of vehicle on road
-    - :code:`traffic_mode`: Trigger mode (Add_once) / reborn mode (Reborn).
+    - :code:`traffic_mode`: Trigger mode (Triger) / reborn mode (Reborn).
 In Reborn mode vehicles will enter the map again after arriving its destination.
     - :code:`random_traffic` (bool): the traffic generation will not be controlled by current map seed.
 If set to *False*, each map will have same traffic flow.

 Map Config